 You must scrutinize an aerial view of the intended area.
 Funnels are the first thing to look for because they help to create high-quality shot opportunities.
 In a bottle-neck situation, most of the time you can find an ambush point that will put you downwind of where the animals will pass.
 Anywhere you can restrict their movement to a smaller zone first, typically more animals will pass by the location, but it’s also easier to position yourself within that zone because their movements are limited.

 Watch for patterns.
 If you make the push once, document the conditions and watch which escape routes the animals use.
 When you have the same conditions, expect them to use the same escape path – it worked before.
 The first time or two you make the push, use your cameras to cover possible escape ways you can’t physically cover.

-Don’t overdo it!
-Too much pressure and a mature buck may relocate.
+Please don’t overdo it!
+Keep in mind that a mature buck has already endured hunting pressure in the late season.
+Too much stress and a mature buck may relocate.
 He probably won’t be too far away, but he’ll change something to avert making contact with you.
-We typically limited it to two to four times during the season per area, and some areas are always off limits.
+We typically limit it to two to four times during the season per area, and some areas are always off-limits.

-Most often you simply won’t be able to cover all of the escape routes.
+Most often, you simply won’t be able to cover all of the escape routes.
 Again, use your cameras to cover alternate flight paths.
-If you need to block a route, take a light hanky or ribbon and tie it in an obvious blocking location about five feet off of the ground.
-Then take one of your regular jackets and hang it nearby about body height on a branch or fence post.
+If you need to block a route, take a light hanky or ribbon and tie it in an obvious blocking location about five feet off the ground.
+Then, take one of your regular jackets and hang it nearby about body height on a branch or fence post.
 And I’m not talking about your hunting coat that you washed and treated with Scent Killer.
 I’m talking about the one you wore to the restaurant last night.
-You want these shams to prevent deer from traveling here, and if they don’t see it, they’ll likely smell this blockade.
+You want these shams to prevent deer from traveling here — and if they don’t see it, they’ll likely smell this blockade.